Serendipity and research have been one of the most fun aspects of being a writer.

 “He knows all the stories about your general.”

 I’m from California, the only part of the directions that made sense was the Mexican food store.
-“Is this Jack’s house?
-What sort of monument?”

 “You’ll see.
 Stop in to see Jack.”

-I wasn’t going to do it, but when I drove down the street headed to the cemetery, I saw a yard of headstones and across the street a Mexican grocery store.
-Why not?
-I pulled in and found a glass door with Jack’s name in white lettering.
+I wasn’t going to do it, but when I drove down the street toward the cemetery, I saw a yard of headstones.
+Glancing across the street, I spied a Mexican grocery store.

-It was like walking back into my childhood–odd furniture, chairs, an elderly woman behind the desk, an 81 year-old man with cataracts sitting upright in a chair.
-The only difference is my father’s “office” did not include three walls of Civil War tomes.
+It was like walking back into my childhood–odd furniture, chairs, an elderly woman behind the desk, an 81-year-old man peering through cataracts while sitting upright in a chair.

-Jack was a little suspicious at first, but then started in with the stories.
 His great-grandmother had led my general to safe haven during a battle.
 I knew that story, didn’t I?

 Ur, um, I suggested he tell them all to me.

-And thus began a fun hour of reminiscing for him, note taking for me, and quiet chuckling from his wife.
-He ended with, “let me drive you down to the cemetery and I’ll show you the graves.”
+He ended with, “Let me drive you down to the cemetery and I’ll show you the graves.”

-He was insulted, Southern hospitality demanded it.
+He was insulted; Southern hospitality demanded it.

 I gave in and we got into his Cadillac for a drive down the street.

-He regaled me with stories of that famous battle as we drove down the very road.
 Private Whitlaw was the hero that day, and we paused to pay respects at his grave.
-We admired the Confederate headstones and then he took me to my heroine and her daughter.
+We admired the Confederate headstones, and then he took me to my heroine and her daughter.

 Blue sky stretched overhead, dabbed with white clouds.
 Springs birds trilled in the trees and a slight wind rustled the grass.
-I’d been following my heroine’s story all week; I knew how it ended 125 years ago.
-Yet there before her headstone I felt a poignancy that put its arm around my shoulders for a squeeze of tears.

 Jack didn’t say much as we drove back to his office.
-He had me on the lookout like Private Whitlaw as we inched through the rock pillared cemetery exit.
-His wife gave me a sweet smile as we shook hands goodbye.
+He had me on the lookout like Private Whitlaw as we inched through the rock-pillared cemetery exit.

-The serendipity of research is what makes it rich.
 The fanatics who still follow the details of stories lived 150 years ago make the tales come alive with a richness you can’t always find in books.
-The unsung heroes for historians are the archivists like Tom, the county clerks like Jean, the librarians and the history lovers like Jack.

 I know it will be a wonderful story you write!